-Information to be Provided in Response to this Notice of Institution: If you are a domestic producer, union/ worker group, or trade/business association; import/export Subject Merchandise from more than one Subject Country; or produce Subject Merchandise in more than one Subject Country, you may file a single response.
-If you do so, please ensure that your response to each question includes the information requested for each pertinent Subject Country.
-As used below, the term "firm" includes any related firms.
-(1) The name and address of your firm or entity (including World Wide Web address) and name, telephone number, fax number, and E-mail address of the certifying official.
+Information To Be Provided In Response to this Notice of Institution: As used below, the term "firm" includes any related firms.

+(1) The name and address of your firm or entity (including World Wide Web address if available) and name, telephone number, fax number, and Email address of the certifying official.
-(2) A statement indicating whether your firm/entity is a U.S. producer of the Domestic Like Product, a U.S. union or worker group, a U.S. importer of the Subject Merchandise, a foreign producer or exporter of the Subject Merchandise, a U.S. or foreign trade or business association, or another interested party (including an explanation).
-If you are a union/worker group or trade/business association, identify the firms in which your workers are employed or which are members of your association.

-(3) A statement indicating whether your firm/entity is willing to participate in these reviews by providing information requested by the Commission.

-(4) A statement of the likely effects of the revocation of the antidumping duty orders on the Domestic Industry in general and/or your firm/entity specifically.
+- (2) A statement indicating whether your firm/entity is a U.S. producer of the Domestic Like Product, a U.S. union or worker group, a U.S. importer of the Subject Merchandise, a foreign producer or exporter of the Subject Merchandise, a U.S. or foreign trade or business association, or another interested party (including an explanation).
+If you are a union/worker group or trade/business association, identify the firms in which your workers are employed or which are members of your association. - (3) A statement indicating whether your firm/entity is willing to participate in this review by providing information requested by the Commission. - (4) A statement of the likely effects of the revocation of the antidumping duty order on the Domestic Industry in general and/or your firm/entity specifically.
 In your response, please discuss the various factors specified in section 752(a) of the Act (19 U.S.C.
-1675a(a)) including the likely volume of subject imports, likely price effects of subject imports, and likely impact of imports of Subject Merchandise on the Domestic Industry.